GStechschulte/gstechschulte.github.io/content/posts/hierarchical-regression-missing-data/index.md

 1. Account for group-specific variations in the relationships between predictors and outcomes.
 2. Handle missing data without requiring imputation or discarding incomplete cases.
 3. Make predictions for new data, even when some predictors are not applicable to certain groups.

-In real-world applications, such as manufacturing process modeling, this methodology enables more accurate modeling and prediction, leading to better decision-making and process improvements.
-By effectively leveraging all available data, including partial information from groups with missing predictors, we can gain deeper insights into complex processes.